-Since most of the plot information is readily available (if much less visually stunning), the joy of watching Trust comes in watching the characters figure out – and convince J.P.
-Getty – of what we already know: That Paul is really, really, super kidnapped.
+Since most of the plot information is readily availablem the joy of watching Trust comes in watching the characters figure out – and convince J.P.
+Getty – of what we already know: That Paul is really kidnapped.
 As a result, watching Trust won't make you ache with suspense overload.
 But it will make you feel fury.
-Because Sunday night's episode of Trust was about a woman speaking the truth to a stubborn, obstinate man who won't take her seriously, almost on principle.
+Because the "That's All Folks!" episode of Trust was about a woman speaking the truth to a stubborn, obstinate man who won't take her seriously, almost on principle.
 It was a show about men refusing to believe women.
 It was, in a phrase, "too real."

 Without having concrete evidence, however, Abigail is written off by her husband, Lang Jeffries (John Schwab), and essentially everyone else, as being histrionic.
-Finally, in last night's episode, Abigail obtains evidence proving Paul is in immediate danger.
-During a meeting with a mafioso in an empty movie theater, Gail is given a photograph of Paul tied up with a dead Berto, (Giuseppe Battiston).
-Sweet, sweet, tangible proof!
+Finally, Abigail obtains evidence proving Paul is in immediate danger.
+During a meeting with a mafioso in an empty movie theatre, Gail is given a photograph of Paul tied up with a dead Berto, (Giuseppe Battiston).
+Tangible proof!
 But does this change anything for her situation?
 No, not really.
 Because Gail's not dealing with rational people with hearts.
 She's dealing with J.P.
 Getty, her former father-in-law, who will do anything possible to ignore the pleas for humanity that come from the women in his life.

 After all, it's women who first try to tell Getty the truth.
 When Getty first receives the ransom demand for $17 million dollars, he crumples the message up and throws it in his cold egg salad, entirely convinced the demand is fake.
 Then, Gail calls with the facts.
 "The kidnappers have just made contact.
 This is real," she pleads with Getty's secretary, Robina.
 "I've been in contact with the kidnappers.
 The ones who don't exist."